 The royals are just like any other family, which means they all have nicknames for each other.
-Here are eight royal nicknames we bet you've never heard before.
+Here are seven royal nicknames we bet you've never heard before.

 What Kate calls Princess Charlotte

 During a visit to Belfast, Kate was chatting to blogger Laura-Ann in Belfast, where she had joined the crowds to greet the Duke and Duchess of Cambridge along with her two-year-old son.
 When Laura-Ann mentioned she had another, older son, Bertie, who's four, Kate Middleton commented that he's nearly the same age as "Lottie".

 What Prince George calls Williams